fiskaltrust/interface-doc/doc/appendix-me/reference-tables/type-of-signature-ftsignaturetype.md

 :::note

 The Types `0x4D45000000000001` "QR code content" and `0x4D45000000000003` "Taxpayer identifying code (IIC/IKOF)" are also returned if the government fiscalization service is not reachable and thus the receipt could not be signed.
-This different to Germany and Austria where e.g. the QR code is only returned when the rceipt could be signed.
+This is different to Germany where e.g. the QR code is only returned when the receipt could be signed.

 :::